 Defensive Behavior: These Thailand snakes are calm and move slowly unless provoked substantially.

 Venom Toxicity: None.
-Member of rat snake group – so their saliva probably contains venom, but they have no venom injecting fangs in the front or rear.
-They have rows of teeth in the upper jaw, but very small – less than 1/4th inch long.
+Member of rat snake group – so their saliva probably contains venom, but they have no venom-injecting fangs in the front or rear.
+They have rows of teeth in the upper jaw, but they are very small – less than 1/4th inch long.

 Classification: T. ridleyi